 Figure 1.
 Left Panel: Diver photo of purple mats at the shallow, sunlit Middle Island Sinkhole.
-Right Panel.
 Right Panel: Diver collected sediment core from the shallow, sunlight Middle Island Sinkhole showing the overlying purple cyanobacterial mat community.
-Directly underneath lay thick, organic-rich sediments.
-Click image for larger view and image credit.

 Figure 2.
 ROV image of sediment surface of the deep, aphotic Isolated Sinkhole showing the brown and grey mats and a near-bottom nepheloid layer (Biddanda et al., 2006).
 Left Panel: ROV-video still images of conspicuous benthic grayish-white and brown mats, composition unknown; Right Panel: ROV image of sediments and exposed logs in Isolated Sinkhole (93 meters).
-Also in the photo is a cloudy nepheloid layer about 1 meter above the lake bottom – presumably caused by venting groundwater at the site – as indicated by water chemistry.
-Click image for larger view and image credit.

-Deep Lake Huron Sinkholes: a Microbiogeochemical Frontier
+Deep Lake Huron Sinkholes: A Microbiogeochemical Frontier

 Stephen C. Nold